 “Anglicanism has no peculiar thought, practice, creed or confession of its own.
 It has only the Catholic Faith of the ancient Catholic Church, as preserved in Holy Scripture and the Catholic Creeds and maintained in the Catholic and Apostolic constitution of Christ’s Church from the beginning.” – The Most Rev Geoffrey Fisher, Archbishop of Canterbury, 1952

 On Sundays and Holy Days, Morning Prayer will be read at 9.00 AM, the Holy Eucharist offered at 9.30, and Evening Prayer will be read at 1.00 PM.

-Sunday, September 27: the Sixteenth Sunday after Trinity
+Sunday, January 17: the Second Sunday after Epiphany

 This Friday is a Day of Abstinence